Hydrocephalus Diagnosis

-In infants(up to 3 years old) the pressure that hydrocephalus causes inside the skull will cause rapid growth, and the head will become too large.
-The area at the top of the child head, which at this age is relatively soft, may become tense, and the veins become become clearly visible.
-During a child health checkups the growth rate of the head should be compared to the expected growth rates.
-If a child's head is growing faster than expected further studies should be carried out.
+In infants(up to 3 years old) the pressure that hydrocephalus causes inside the skull will result in rapid growth and the head will become too large.
+The area at the top of the child's head, which at this age is relatively soft, can become tense and the veins may become become clearly visible.During a child's medical checkup, the growth rate of the head should be compared to the expected growth rates.
+If a child's head is growing faster than expected, further studies should be carried out.

-In adolescents and adults hydrocephalus will produce a dementia.
+In adolescents and adults, hydrocephalus will produce a dementia.
 There can be loss of acquired intellectual functions; this will result in difficulties at school or at work, loss of judgement, memory problems, or changes in personality and behaviour.

 Another test is the finger-to-nose reaction.
 For this, the neurosurgeon will hold up a finger and then ask the patient to touch it, and then to touch his own nose as quickly as possible.
 This can expose neurological or visual problems.